ubc-library-rc/gis-with-R/index.md

 * Download and install R from your preferred [CRAN Mirror here](https://cran.r-project.org/mirrors.html).

+If you already have R installed, make sure it is the R version 4.0.2 {: .danger}

 *2*{: .circle .circle-blue} Download and install RStudio:

 * Visit the [RStudio](https://www.rstudio.com/products/rstudio/download/#download) web page to choose the RStudio version you want to download and install.